jklughammer/RefFreeDMA/README.md

 ###Analysing DNA methylation in non-CpG context
 RefFreeDMA has so far been used and tested extensively only for the analysis of differential DNA methylation in CpG context.
 However, setting the [nonCpG parameter](#set-variable-parameters) to TRUE will make RefFreeDMA run the same analysis on Cs in CHH and CHG context as for Cs in CpG context.
 Two more output folders (diffMeth_cphph and diffMeth_cphpg) will be produced.
 This feature has been tested and validated on simulated data.

+###Decontamination
+In order to prevent contaminating sequences (originating from microbial species) from being included in the deduced genome and possibly affecting the analysis, RefFreeDMA offers an optional decontamination step.
+If activated, all reads are mapped to a decoy genome consisting of all sequences in the ncbi blast representative bacterial/archeal genomes database (ftp://ftp.ncbi.nlm.nih.gov/blast/db/Representative_Genomes.*tar.gz) plus the sequence of phiX174.
+Only reads that don't map to this decoy genome are included in further analysis.
+For each sample a summary of contaminating sequences as well as the bam file is reported in the fastq directory.
+To use this functionality the pre-indexed [decoy genome](http://www.biomedical-sequencing.at/bocklab/jklughammer/RefFreeDMA/decon_reference.tar.gz) (56GB) needs to be downloaded and extracted.
+The [necessary tools](#external-software) (bwa and bwa-meth) as well as the toolshed python library need to be installed or used from the external software bundle ([tools.tar.gz](http://www.biomedical-sequencing.at/bocklab/jklughammer/RefFreeDMA/tools.tar.gz)).
+And the respective [paths](#set-tool-paths) and [parameters](#adjust-default-parameters-if-required) need to be set in the configuration file.

 Running RefFreeDMA
 ------------------